pwang347/pwang347.github.io/_posts/2016-03-26-Portfolio Site.markdown

 </table>

 <h1>Project description</h1>
-This is the site that you're looking at right now.
-I was encouraged by a friend to create a static portfolio site using Jekyll.
-In the future, I may also extend this site to include a blog.
 As a base, this site uses the Strata Jekyll theme with a few tweaks in layout and styling.
+The goal of this project was to create a fast, static website to showcase my work in a way that is easy to update.
+I may also use this site as a blogging platform in the future.

 <h1>Responsibilities</h1>
 <ul>
-<li>Designed web layout and content</li>
+<li>Modified styling and html layout</li>
+<li>Hosted site on GitHub Pages</li>
 </ul>